amninghram-max/breez-pool-care/docs/AI_BOOTSTRAP_CONTEXT.md

 UI + WORKFLOW IMPLEMENTATION

+(UI + Workflow Implementation Phase) Must comply with invariants above and must not modify them.

 Use docs/AI_BOOTSTRAP_CONTEXT.md as authoritative architecture context.
 Do not modify pricing invariants.
 Do not introduce production defaults.